Bepositivegit/Az-Questions/interview-Answers.md

 Relevant mostly to QA engineers; fewer questions are asked in DevOps interviews.

-- What is Azure Test Plans, and where does it fit in the Azure DevOps ecosystem?
+- **What is Azure Test Plans, and where does it fit in the Azure DevOps ecosystem?**
+  *Answer:* Azure Test Plans is a service for managing and executing test cases, both manual and automated, as part of the Azure DevOps ecosystem.

-- What types of testing can you manage using Azure Test Plans?
+- **What types of testing can you manage using Azure Test Plans?**
+  *Answer:* Manual testing, exploratory testing, and automated testing.

-- What are the key components of a test plan in Azure DevOps?
+- **What are the key components of a test plan in Azure DevOps?**
+  *Answer:* Test plans, test suites, and test cases.

-- What is the difference between test plans, test suites, and test cases?
+- **What is the difference between test plans, test suites, and test cases?**
+  *Answer:*
+  - Test Plan: A container for organizing test suites and test cases.
+  - Test Suite: A grouping of test cases based on specific criteria.
+  - Test Case: A single test scenario with steps and expected outcomes.

-- How do you create a manual test case in Azure Test Plans?
+- **How do you create a manual test case in Azure Test Plans?**
+  *Answer:* By navigating to the Test Plans section in Azure DevOps, selecting a test suite, and adding a new test case with detailed steps and expected results.